gitter-badger/vema/README.md

 # Vema
 ![alt text](https://github.com/vemac/vema/blob/master/images/Capture.PNG "Vema")
->Vema is an adaptable text editor that brings the shortcuts and simplicity of a standard text editor along with the commands and power of Vim, uniting both worlds together.
+>Vema is an adaptable text editor that brings the shortcuts and simplicity of a standard text editor along with the commands and customizability of Vim.

 ## Features
 1. Vim commands